Drolla/thc_v1/README.md

+_This is version v1.0 of THC.
+The development of this version has been stopped.
+Please consider moving to the new repository [thc](https://github.com/Drolla/thc)._

 **THC**, **Tight Home Control**, provides a multi-protocol and manufacturer-independent automation framework that allows running control tasks, like for example for home automation.

 THC has the following features :